-The table beginning on page 64 shows our principal risks and respective trends, assessments and mitigation activities for the year.
-These risks are not in order of significance.
-For full risk definitions, potential impact, context and mitigating activities, see Principal risks and uncertainties on page 307.
+For full risk definitions, potential impact, context and mitigating activities, see Risk Factors on page 277.
 Other risks related to ESG that are not assessed as principal risks, including environmental sustainability and climate change, are managed through our six focus areas, as described in our Responsible Business Performance Report.

-See page 67 for more about climate-related risk management
+See page 62 for more about climate-related risk management